Need to recall a product, who to notify

 - For medicines and medical devices or equipment - go to Medsafe (Ministry of Health).

-- For all other products - go to the Ministry of Business, Innovation & Employment (MBIE).
+- For all other products - go to the Trading Standards website (part of the Ministry of Business, Innovation & Employment - MBIE).

 As each government agency recalls products under different legislation what they need from businesses may differ.
 If you have questions about how to recall a product please contact the agency that’s legislation covers the product you’re looking to recall.